OliverColeman/europa/readme.md

 ## License

-Europa is licensed under the Apache 2 license, please refer to LICENSE.txt, which should accompany this file.
+Europa is licensed under the GNU General Public License v3.
+A copy of the license is included in the distribution.
+Please note that Europa is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Please refer to the license for details.